AlkeshKothar/BlogWebsite_Django/README.md

 # Ace-Inc Blogging: A Blogging Project Using DJango
+(Please wait for screenshots to load thank you)

 A Simple Blogging Website where we can post multiple blogs depending on which category the user wishes to post on.